featbit/featbit-java-sdk/README.md

 ### FBClient

-Applications SHOULD instantiate a single FBClient instance for the lifetime of the application.
+Applications **SHOULD instantiate a single FBClient instance** for the lifetime of the application.
 In the case where an application needs to evaluate feature flags from different environments, you may create multiple clients, but they should still be retained for the lifetime of the application rather than created per request or per thread.

+#### Boostrapping
-The FBClientImp constructor will return when it successfully connects, or when the timeout set by `FBConfig.Builder#startWaitTime(Duration)` (default: 15 seconds) expires, whichever comes first.
+The `FBClientImp` constructor will return when it successfully connects, or when the timeout set by `FBConfig.Builder#startWaitTime(Duration)` (default: 15 seconds) expires, whichever comes first.
 If it has not succeeded in connecting when the timeout elapses, you will receive the client in an uninitialized state where feature flags will return default values; it will still